fei6409/log-highlight.nvim/README.md

 - v0.0.1: Initial release
 - v0.0.2: More supports for HDL
+- v1.0.0: Minor cleanup and official (?) release

 ## Contributing

 Bug reports, feature requests and pull requests are welcome.
 Please also consider attaching a snippet of the log patterns when doing so.

-If you're sending pull requests, please also consider adding the log samples in `samples/`:
+If you're sending pull requests, please also consider adding the new log samples in `samples/`:
 - For atomic patterns or smaller pieces, add them to `patterns.log`.
 - For longer snippets of real-world logs, create a new log file.